dreamRs/datamods/README.md

 ### Internationalization

-Currently you can use {datamods} in the following language: :gb: / :us: english (default), :fr: french.
+Currently you can use {datamods} in the following language: :gb: / :us: english (default), :fr: french, :macedonia: macedonian.

 If you want another language to be supported, you can submit a Pull Request to add a CSV file like the one used for french (file is located in `inst/i18n` folder in the package, you can see it [here on GitHub](https://github.com/dreamRs/datamods/blob/master/inst/i18n/fr.csv)).